Young workers’ rights

 Recovering unpaid wages

-If you cannot recover wages you are owed from an employer, please contact the Ministry of Labour, Training and Skills Development to file a claim.
+If you cannot recover wages you are owed from an employer, please contact the Ministry of Labour, Immigration, Training and Skills Development to file a claim.
 If you believe your employer has violated your employment rights, you must file a claim within two years of the alleged incident(s).

 Learn more about this and other situations concerning recovering wages.